xitu/gold-miner/article/2021/how-to-slow-down-a-for-loop-in-javascript.md

 # How To Slow Down A For-Loop in JavaScript

-#### JavaScript Quicky

-#### Yes, it’s possible due to a simple trick.

 ![Photo by [Charlotte Coneybeer](https://unsplash.com/@she_sees?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com?utm_source=medium&utm_medium=referral)](https://cdn-images-1.medium.com/max/10368/0*kcAWzuiAUolF3Zkr)

 For loops are indispensable.
 They help us to program sequences.
 But there is one problem with them — the for loop runs through as fast as possible.
 If we iterate through an array, this is, of course, desirable.

 But if we do, e.g., requests in the loop, this can lead to problems.
 It would be nice if each loop's execution takes a fixed time interval — for example, one pass per second.

 I will show you how to do this — here is how to time a for-loop.